endurodave/DelegateMQ/docs/DETAILS.md

 ## Fixed-Block Memory Allocator

-The DelegateMQ library optionally uses a fixed-block memory allocator when `USE_ALLOCATOR` is defined.
+The DelegateMQ library optionally uses a fixed-block memory allocator when `DMQ_ALLOCATOR` is defined.
 See `DelegateOpt.h` for more details.
 The allocator design is available in the [stl_allocator](https://github.com/endurodave/stl_allocator) repository.

 `std::function` used within class `DelegateFunction` may use the heap under certain conditions.
 Implement a custom `xfunction` similar to the `xlist` concept within `xlist.h` using the `xallocator` fixed-block allocator if deemed necessary.